fkautz/zt.dev/content/posts/gvisor-shared-base-experiments.md

     pv, time.Since(start).Milliseconds(), time.Now().Unix(), heapObj, os.Getpid())
 ```

-The analysis rule is the entire method: restore N clones from one checkpoint, probe each,
-and diff the fields.
+The method: restore N clones from one checkpoint, probe each, and diff the fields.
 A field that comes back identical across clones is frozen shared
 state (a hazard); a field that differs is something gVisor already refreshes.

 **Results:**